SoftwareAG/c8y-docs/content/reference/notifications-bundle/concepts.md

 The diagram 'Notifcation 2.0 topics and subscriptions' immediately following shows three subscriptions that have been created in Cumulocity IoT that are forwarding notification messages into two topics in the messaging service.

 The 'temperature' topic is receiving measurements from the leftmost and centrally depicted subscriptions.
 Both of these are in the `managed-object` context and they both include measurements only.
-A subscription in the `managed-object` context can only forward messages from a specific managed-object (such as a device) and the managed-object's source id must be provided as the `id` field.
+A subscription in the `managed-object` context can only forward messages from a specific managed-object (such as a device).
-Here the leftmost subscription is forwarding measurements from device with source id '12345' and the centrally depicted one the same but from device '67890'.
+Here the leftmost subscription is forwarding measurements from a device with source id '12345' and the centrally depicted one the same but from device '67890'.

 The 'alarms' topic is in the `tenant` context and therefore will receive all alarms this tenant, regardless of how they are generated
 (finer grained `tenant` context topics can be created using filters).